derrick56007/SpriteKit-Joystick/README.md

 Joystick -TheSneakyNarwhal
 ====================

-Joystick class for Sprite Kit

-To make the joystick
+How to make the joystick
 =====================

 1.Import the Joystick.h class to the header file of your scene.